fecgov/openFEC/CONTRIBUTING.md

 ## Welcome
 We're glad you're thinking about contributing to an 18F open source project!
-If you're unsure about anything, ask us — or submit the issue or pull request anyway.
-The worst that can happen is that we’ll politely ask you to change something.
+If you're unsure about anything, ask us.
+Or submit the issue or pull request anyway; the worst that can happen is that we’ll politely ask you to change something.

 We love all friendly contributions, and we welcome your ideas about how to